 LONDON -- British police have spoken with Prince Philip after the husband of Queen Elizabeth II was photographed apparently driving without wearing a seatbelt — just two days after he was involved in a car crash.

-Norfolk Police said "suitable words of advice have been given to the driver."
+Norfolk Police said late Saturday "suitable words of advice have been given to the driver".

 Buckingham Palace says Philip has a valid driver's license.
-There is no upper age limit for licensing drivers in Britain, although drivers over 70 are required to renew their licenses every three years and tell authorities about any medical conditions that might raise safety issues.
+There is no upper age limit for licensing drivers in Britain.